rubenhortas/fail2bangeolocation/README.md

 ## Installation

-You can run *fail2bangeolocation* directly, without installation, or you can install it via *pip3*:
+You install *fail2bangeolocation* via *pip3*:

 ```shell
 $ pip3 install fail2bangeolocation
 ```

+You also can run *fail2bangeolocation* directly without installing it.

 ## Usage